viebel/blog.klipse.tech/_posts/2016-06-23-immutable-perf.md

 ---

-`Immutable.js` is a library that provides immutable collections for JavaScript, inspired by clojure[script] immutable data structures.
+`Immutable.js` is a library that provides immutable collections for JavaScript, inspired by Clojure collections.
 It has been [developed by Facebook](https://facebook.github.io/immutable-js/).

 As they explain on their website: